Exupery/DontCast/README.md

 # DontCast
 ### World of Warcraft PvP addon
-Warns a player when their current target has buffs or debuffs that would eliminate (or significantly mitigate) the effect of casting damage-dealing spells.
-[While the default buff/debuff list is most relevant to casters the list can be easily modified to suit melee].
+Warns a player when their current target has buffs or debuffs that eliminate (or significantly mitigate) incoming damage.
+[The default buff/debuff list is most relevant to casters - but the list can be easily modified to suit melee players].
 Displays the name and icon of the buff/debuff, as well as a timer displaying a countdown of time remaining until the effect expires.
 Buffs and debuffs can be added and removed with the appropriate slash commands.

 ## Default Buffs/Debuffs
 * Anti-Magic Shell
 * Cloak of Shadows
 * Cyclone
 * Deterrence
+* Diffuse Magic
 * Dispersion
 * Divine Shield
 * Ice Block
 * Smoke Bomb
-* Diffuse Magic
+* Spell Reflection
 * Touch of Karma
-* Spell Reflection

 ## Commands
 * /dontcast add NAME - adds the named buff or debuff